-No, students interested in employment must apply for any position they are interested in.
+No, students interested in employment must apply for each position they are interested in.

 Does my student need a resume?

 Yes, students must submit a resume along with their application for any position they are interested in.
 It is never too early to start preparing a resume.
-The Office of Career Services provides assistance with resumes and cover letters.
+The Office of Career and Professional Development provides assistance with resumes and cover letters.

 Can students have direct deposit?

-Pursuant to policy, all employees are required to enroll in direct deposit within thirty (30) days of hire or rehire and remain enrolled for the remainder of their employment.
+Pursuant to policy, all employees are required to enroll in direct deposit.

 How many hours can my student work?